Content code

 Corps

 The War of the Conquest was very difficult for New France.
 The Quebec region was particularly devastated following this major conflict.
 Part of the city of Quebec was destroyed and villages were completely demolished.
-The habitants suffered from famine because many crops were destroyed.
-The British authorities were therefore faced with the massive undertaking of rebuilding the colony.

 Second column